Vallecas Stadium

 Campo de Fútbol de Vallecas (originally Nuevo Estadio de Vallecas and previously Estadio Teresa Rivero) is a football stadium in the Madrid district of Puente de Vallecas, Spain.
-It currently hosts football matches and is the home of Primera Division club Rayo Vallecano.
+Up until 2026, it has hosted football matches as the home of Primera Division club Rayo Vallecano.
 The stadium holds 14,708 spectators and was opened on 10 May 1976.
 It was constructed between 1972 and 1976, and it is also known by the names of Campo de Fútbol de Vallecas and Estadio Puente de Vallecas (The Bridge of Vallecas Stadium).

 2018 temporary closure

 On 27 August 2018 the stadium was temporarily prohibited from hosting football matches, until improvements had been made, as parts of the stadium were judged to be unsafe by its owners, the Community of Madrid.

+2026 lease suspension

+On 28 July 2026, the Madrid regional administration revoked the lease of the venue to Rayo Vallecano after an audit uncovered serious deficiencies in safety, maintenance, and sanitation at the facilities.
+Rayo's first 2026–27 La Liga fixture at home on 20 August 2026 against Deportivo Alavés was played at Estadio Butarque, the home of Segunda División club CD Leganés.
+For the second home fixture against Racing de Santander, on 5 September 2026, the alternative venue is Estadio Coliseum, the home of Getafe CF, though the appeal against the suspension of Vallecas' license is still pending.
+Getafe appealed to this decision as well, claiming Estadio Coliseum will not be available due to construction works and their match against Celta de Vigo two days later.
+Estadio Butarque and Estadio El Plantío, home of Burgos CF, remain other alternatives if Vallecas or Coliseum are not available.

 Miscellaneous

 Campo de Fútbol de Vallecas was the venue for the 1940 Copa del Generalísimo Final, as the Copa del Rey was known during the period of Francoist rule.
 It was the home stadium of Racing de Madrid, from the neighboring city of Chamberí, and its successor, Agrupación Recreativa Chamberí.
 Atlético Madrid also played their home matches at the venue between 1939 and 1943 after the Spanish Civil War, as their stadium, the Metropolitan, was destroyed by the war.